Aldaviva/WinampNowPlayingToFile/Readme.md

 To customize the text file location and contents, go to the plugin preferences in Winamp.

-1. You can change the file contents by editing the **Text template** and inserting placeholders inside `{{` `}}`, either with the **Insert** button or by typing them manually.
+1. You can change the file contents by editing the **Text template** and inserting placeholders inside `{{` `}}`, either with the **Insert placeholder** button or by typing them manually.
 See [Placeholder fields](#placeholder-fields) below for all the fields you can use in a placeholder.
 For example, a simple template that could render the above example text is
     ```handlebars
     {{Artist}} – {{Title}} – {{Album}}
     ```